phx/lilendian/README.md

 I might tweak it in the future to take multiple memory addresses, but as of right now, it only outputs a single memory address.

 I have kept it short and simple to be easily scriptable, so I'll leave the rest up to you.

+I'm definitely going to look into implementing this a `gdb` plugin.